kristianmandrup/generator-stenciljs/README.md

 - `readme` to populate readme

 Any of the generators can be used stand-alone.

+### Boilerplate project generator

+The `boilerplate` generator can currently use either [Sao](https://sao.js.org/) or [download-repo](https://www.npmjs.com/package/download-repo) to fetch/generate the boilerplate project.

+If you opt to use Sao, please [create a template](https://sao.js.org/#/create) to suit your specific needs.

 ## FAQ/Issues

 Beware that the generator will change project root if it finds a `.yo-rc.json` file in a parent directory.
 Yeoman will print this warning message: